bcmichael/RNMR-Docs/docs/command/full_command.md

 Format: `PROFB` src dst dim

-Defaults: current next last
+Defaults: rrec iwrec last

 Defaults:
-`PROJB` calculates the profile of a blocked record src along dimension dim and stores the result in blocked record dst.
+`PROFB` calculates the profile of a [blocked record](sybtax#blocked_records) src along dimension dim and stores the result in blocked record dst.
+If no source [record number](syntax#records) is specified RNMR will prompt for it with the current read record pointer (as displayed and set by `PTRA`) as a default.
+If no destination [record number](syntax#records) is specified RNMR will not prompt for it and will use the current write record pointer (as displayed and set by `PTRA`) as a default.
+The dimension to calculate the profile along is a dimension and not a direction and is not affected by `DIRB`.
+The source record must be [accessible](syntax#ndimx) along the specified dimension.
+If no dimension is specified RNMR will prompt for it with the last accessible dimension of the source record as a default.

-If no source record is provided RNMR will prompt for it with the current read record as a default.
-The source record must be a blocked record with size greater than one in the chosen dimension.
-Additionally the source record must have a large enough NDIMX to access the record along the specified dimension.
-NDIMX is specified when the record is allocated and determines along which directions the blocked record may be accessed.
-If no destination record is provided RNMR will not prompt for it and will store the results in the next available record.
-If no dimension is passed RNMR will prompt for it with the last accessible dimensions as a default.
-The interpretation of the dim parameter is also affected by the dimension order set by `DIRB`.
-The result of the profile operation will have a size of one along the profile dimension.
-Each point in the destination record will be set to the maximum value at that point across all of the blocks.
+If the specified destination record is not free the next available record will be used and the actual destination record will be printed as an informational message.
+The destination record will have the same dimensionality and size as the source record except that the profile dimension will have size 1.
+Each point in the destination record will be set to the maximum value at that point across all of the blocks along the specified dimension in the source record.
 ## PROG
 Identify program